ethyca/fides/docs/fides/docs/fides_objects/object_types.md

 | clause | String | This field refers to the clause in the draft ISO-19944-1 that this is derived from.
 This value is optional and custom hierarchies of data categories are supported without any loss of functionality |
 | description | String | A description of what this data category means or encapsulates |

+For the default set of data categories, see [Default Data Categories](privacy_taxonomy.md#default-data-categories).

 ### Data Use

 A Data Use describes what the data is being used for.